Stop everything, Apple exec's tweet might've been an Apple VR Glasses demo

 The camera pans and turns to keep the Apple Logo center frame.
 Unlike smooth, 3D render movement, there's almost a slight, human wobble.
 As the camera rotates more waves of logo graphics float forward and past the camera.
 If you look closely at the stage edge, you can see that the camera is not going into the logo.
 Instead, the imagery is coming toward it.

 Finally, the camera moves forward past the edge of the stage and the imagery grows brighter and more intense, with different colored logos sliding past the viewer.
-Once the logo stops changing, it's clearly still on stage.
+Once the logo stops changing, it's clear it's still on stage.

 Is it Apple Glass?